 A sales campaign’s success depends on the data behind it.
 It doesn’t matter how amazing your campaign is if the data is incorrect or incomplete.

 A lot of this will depend on the source of the data.
 If you’ve bought the list from a shady fakir who also sells monkey paws, don’t be surprised if a lot (or most) of the data is inaccurate or completely out of date.
+Similarly, other salespeople are bad sources of information.
 Using a scraper usually works better, but could still have missing information or obviously fake details.

 Building the list by yourself manually is the most time-consuming option, but also the best way of being sure the data you have is accurate.
 As you should be checking the information yourself anyway, this will likely still save time in the long run and save embarrassing mistakes or potentially wrecking your sender domain reputation.